elliotdata/Ev_database/README.md

 - Focused analysis on Tesla models
 - Created an Interactive dashboard on Power BI

-For more details please refer to my portfolio page - https://paulpagefolio.framer.ai/blog/eda-ev-database

 ## Dataset Source

 The dataset used in this analysis is sourced from https://ev-database.org/, used with permission.